tarwn/lessthandot-hugo/blogs/content/posts/2013-01-28-when-do-statistics-update.md

 The short answer: When auto update stats is enabled in a database, statistics will update when 20% + 500 rows have changed in the table.
 This change can be adding new rows, removing rows or updating rows.

-If you attend sessions or read many tuning articles that involve statistics on the internet, you may have seen the statement, “20% + 500 rows” more than a few times.
-Some related information on when the 20% + 500 does actually come into play and how the cardinality of the table plays a role can be found in KB 195565, “[Statistical maintenance functionality (autostats) in SQL Server][1]”.
+If you attend sessions or read many tuning articles that involve statistics on the internet, you may have seen the statement, "20% + 500 rows" more than a few times.
+Some related information on when the 20% + 500 does actually come into play and how the cardinality of the table plays a role can be found in KB 195565, "[Statistical maintenance functionality (autostats) in SQL Server][1]".

 Specifically a section extracted...